fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

   }
 })
 ```
-### Many to many again
+### Many-to-many again

 Let's make another many-to-many relation in the application.
-Each black mark is associated with the user who created it via a reference key.
-It is decided that the application also supports that a note can be associated with other users, and that a user can be associated with an arbitrary number of notes created by another user.
-It is assumed that these notes are those that the user has <i>marked</i> for himself.
+Each note is with the reference key by the user who created it.
+It is decided that the application also supports that the note can be associated with other users, and that a user can be associated with an arbitrary number of notes created by another user.
+It is thought that these notes are those that the user has <i>marked</i> for himself.

-Let's make a chalkboard `user_notes` for this situation.
-The migration is straightforward:
+Let's make a connection table <i>user_notes</i> for the situation.
+Migration is straightforward:

 ```js
 const { DataTypes } = require('sequelize')